2-Minute Caesar Salad Dressing

-If raw eggs give you the heebie-jeebies, swap the two egg yolks for three tablespoons of sour cream/mayonnaise (6 total if you’re using mayo)
+If raw eggs give you the heebie-jeebies, swap the two egg yolks for three tablespoons of sour cream/mayonnaise.
+Make sure to use 6 tablespoons if you use mayonnaise!

 Please keep in mind that if you’re nursing, pregnant, or feeding this to small children, I suggest substituting the raw egg yolks for sour cream or mayo!